Podcast for Healthcare Professionals: Possible increased risk of fractures of the hip, wrist, and spine with the use of proton pump inhibitors

 - When prescribing proton pump inhibitors, consider whether a lower dose or shorter duration of therapy would adequately treat the patient's condition.

 - Follow the recommendations in the product labeling when prescribing proton pump inhibitors.

 - Individuals at risk for osteoporosis should have their bone status managed according to current clinical practice, and should take adequate vitamin D and calcium supplementation.

 - Report any adverse events with proton pump inhibitors to FDA's MedWatch program at www.fda.gov/medwatch.

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 If you have questions about this safety communication, you can reach the Division of Drug Information at the following email address: email@example.com.

-Podcast for Healthcare Professionals: Possible increased risk of fractures of the hip, wrist, and spine with the use of proton pump inhibitors - mp3(MP3 - 15.5MB) FDA Drug Safety Communication: Possible increased risk of fractures of the hip, wrist, and spine with the use of proton pump inhibitors
+Podcast for Healthcare Professionals: Possible increased risk of fractures of the hip, wrist, and spine with the use of proton pump inhibitors - mp3(MP3 - 15.5MB) [ARCHIVED] FDA Drug Safety Communication: Possible increased risk of fractures of the hip, wrist, and spine with the use of proton pump inhibitors

 Proton Pump Inhibitors Information